Spritemelody/Melodys-LoL-Tracker/README.md

 ### Bot doesn't start
 - Check that all environment variables are set correctly in `.env`
 - Verify your Discord bot token is valid
-- Make sure your Riot API key hasn't expired (personal keys expire every 24 hours)
+- Make sure your Riot API key is valid (use a Personal API Key which doesn't expire)

 ### Bot doesn't post matches
 - Verify the channel ID is correct